 Know Your Yard

-- Knowing the areas of your yard that receive the most and least amount of sunlight is an important part of creating a spring plan.
-Areas that receive less sun throughout the day will take longer to thaw out and be ready for planting.
+Knowing the areas of your yard that receive the most and least amount of sunlight is an important part of creating a spring plan.

-- Think about issues that were a problem in your landscape last year.
-If deer were able to get to an entire section of plants, consider a fence installation.
+Think about issues that were a problem in your landscape last year.
+If deer were able to get to an entire section of plants, consider fence installation.

 Design A Planting Scheme

-- Monochromatic – choose one color in a variety of shades; blend textures and sizes to create interest
+Monochromatic – one color in a variety of shades; blend textures and sizes to create interest

 Making a Grand Entrance

-- Add plants and flowers that are fragrant and colorful near the entrance of your home or garden such as Orange Marigolds or Purple Vanilla-Scented Heliotrope to give an alluring appeal.
+Add plants and flowers that are fragrant and colorful near the entrance of your home or garden.
+Plants such as Orange Marigolds or Purple Vanilla-Scented Heliotrope are great options for NJ landscapes.

 If you are planning to have a garden area, define its entrance for added intrigue.
-Adding an arbor or a pergola will increase your garden’s depth, dimension and places for you plants to climb.
+Adding an arbor or a pergola will increase your garden’s depth, dimension and provide places for your plants to climb.

 Attract the Wildlife You Want

-- Add coffee or tea grinds to your soil to increase acidity which will alter the color and frequency of your blooms and deter deer from eating your plants.
+Add coffee or tea grinds to your soil to increase acidity.
+This will alter the color and frequency of your blooms and deter deer from eating your plants.

-- Attract butterflies and humming birds will Aster, Butterfly Bush, Lilac, Globe Thistle, Zinnia, Larkspur, Foxglove Lily, Verbena and Scarlet Trumpet Honeysuckle.
+Attract butterflies and hummingbirds with Aster, Butterfly Bush, Lilac, Globe Thistle, Zinnia, Larkspur, Foxglove Lily, Verbena and Scarlet Trumpet Honeysuckle.